jcheminform/covid-editorial/editorial.md

 address questions surrounding the disease.
 For example, a series of virtual screening publications have proposed potentially interesting candidates.
 Indeed, Open Source and Open Data has lowered the cost of running cheminformatics experiments.

-During a recent conversation with our Editorial Board we discussed the possibility of a thematic issue in the [Journal of Cheminformatics](https://jcheminf.biomedcentral.com/) on COVID19.
-We decided not to pursue such an effort.
+During a recent conversation with our Editorial Board we discussed the possibility of a thematic issue in the
+[Journal of Cheminformatics](https://jcheminf.biomedcentral.com/) on COVID19.
+We decided not to pursue such an effort, mainly since much of the work that might be topical for the journal was focused on applying pre-existing pipelines to prioritize compounds as potential candidates.
+In addition, given the urgency of the situation we felt that computational predictions without some form of experimental verification would not be very useful.

 This editorial outlines what we believe cheminformatics could contribute to studies of pandemic diseases.
 We first identify the